 A Columbus slip and fall accident lawyer can help if you or a loved one suffered injury on unsafe premises.
 We invite you to start exploring your legal options right away by calling Colombo Law at (614) 362-7000 today for a free consultation.

 What Causes Slip and Fall Accidents?

 Slip and fall accidents can happen anywhere.
 From private residences and apartment buildings to commercial businesses and government properties, dangerous conditions can cause people on the premises to slip and fall.

-The attorneys at Colombo Law can help if you were injured or a member of your family died as a result of a slip and fall accident caused by the following:
+The slip and fall attorneys at Colombo Law can help if you were injured or a member of your family died as a result of a slip and fall accident caused by the following:

 - Damaged or poorly maintained steps and stairs

 - Missing or insufficient handrails

 - Debris on public paths and walkways

 - Ripped, torn, and frayed carpets and rugs